paulMuema/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2-path - adds /action to the PATH.
-3-paths - counts number of directories in the PATH 4-global_variables - lists environmanetal variables
+3-paths - counts number of directories in the PATH 4-global_variables - lists environmanetal variables 5-local_variables - lists all local and environmental variables, and functions.